JasonKSLoh/GenericBatteryDrainer/README.md

 It drains your battery.
 That's about it.

 How fast depends on the size of your battery and the abilities of your phone's processors.
-Smaller battery or Faster Processor = Faster Draining
+Smaller battery or Faster Processor means Faster Draining

 ## Usage